joesmcneil/Simple-Task-Manager-App/README.md

 - There is zero support / catering for different screen sizes or mobile
 - The CSS is implemented on a global stylesheet instead of being scoped to Vue 3 components
 - The filter probably could have been its own component and it was to begin with.
-They were merged in a short-term fix as I was having issues completing the functionality - *unhappy face*
+They were merged in a short-term fix as I was having issues completing the filter functionality - *unhappy face*